genesys/bold360-mobile-docs-android/OverridingResources.md

 ## SDK resources can be overridden by the hosting app, by defining the same resource

 Here you can see the supported SDK resources to be overriden.
-> Note: This list can be changed from time to time ogether with [customizations](./ChatCustomizationsAndroid) development
+> Note: This list can be changed from time to time together with [customizations](./ChatCustomizationsAndroid) development

 <details><summary>Colors</summary>